-PCS offers a range of education and learning opportunities for members and representatives.
+PCS offers a wide range of learning and education opportunities for members and reps.

 PCS's 'Learning' section is for members.
 Some of our learning activity is also available to non-members, as we are funded by public money.
 We also have a section with resources for union learning reps (ULRs).